Oklahoma Civil Statute of Limitations Laws

 In most instances, Oklahoma plaintiffs have a two-year limit from the date of the incident in which to file a lawsuit.
 Exceptions include defamation (libel or slander) at one year, five years for rent and debt collection or written contracts, and three years for judgments and oral contracts.

-The main provisions of Oklahoma's civil statute of limitations are listed in the table below.
+The table below shows the main provisions of Oklahoma's civil statute of limitations.
 See FindLaw's Injury Law Basics section for more information about filing a lawsuit.

 ---|---|